The Walsall FC Customer Charter...

 (iv)As necessary, where the Club feels that a discussion rather than a written answer is more appropriate to a question posed, the supporter or group of supporters will be invited to the stadium for a meeting with appropriate club officials;

-(v)The Club commits itself to using its best endeavours to respond to correspondence i.e. post, telephone, fax or email, within 14 days.
+(v)The Club commits itself to using its best endeavours to respond to correspondence (i.e. post, telephone, fax or email) within 14 days unless the question is of a commercially sensitive nature.

 (vi)The Club will endeavour to maintain a constructive relationship with the local and national media, via the Club's Press Office, providing them with up to the minute information relating to news stories and events from the Banks's Stadium.
 Club Officials will make themselves available for interviews, personal appearances on tv/radio, photograph opportunities.
 The Club will issue regular press bulletins with details of stories, forthcoming events, team details, match information, commercial events etc. The Club will use its best endeavours to respond in an informative way to questions posed by the media.